💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 Hannah Callowhill was born Feb.
 11, 1671, to a family of progressive Quaker merchants in Bristol, England.

-Though she originally was one of nine siblings, by the time she was a teenager, Hannah was an only child.
-Her parents were intelligent enough to disregard 17th century norms and teach their daughter, now the sole heir to their grocery store and button-making company, accounting and management skills.
+Originally one of nine siblings, by the time she was a teenager, Hannah was an only child.
+Her parents were disregarded 17th century norms and taught their daughter, now the sole heir to their grocery store and button-making company, accounting and management skills.

 These capabilities would later serve to be invaluable assets for the preservation of Pennsylvania.

-Hannah met Billy Penn when she was a hopeless spinster of 24 and he was a dashing bachelor of 52.
-She charmed the recently widowed Penn with her cleverness and how she played “hard to get” even though she was already considered to be an old maid.
+Hannah met William Penn when she was a hopeless spinster of 24 and he was a dashing bachelor of 52.
+She charmed the recently widowed Penn with her cleverness, reportedly playing “hard to get” even though she was already considered to be an old maid.

 For one thing, there was Pennsylvania to deal with.
 Penn’s “Holy Experiment” across the Atlantic Ocean was saddled with debts and internal strife.